SuperOfficeDocs/superoffice-docs/docs/api/person/row/update-person-rows.md

 ---
 title: Update a person with a new name, address, position using rows
 uid: update_person_rows
-description: Update a person with new name, address, position using rows
+description: How to update a person with new name, address, position using rows.
 author: {github-id}
 so.date: 05.11.2016
-keywords: rows
-so.topic: howto
+keywords: person, contact, API, rows, PersonRow, update, AddressRow so.topic: howto
 # so.envir:
 # so.client: